nickloman/nickloman.github.com/_posts/2014-01-18-evomics-2014-metagenomics-three-hour-practical.md

  - <http://nick-evomics.s3.amazonaws.com/2638-H-STEC.rap.rma>

-Load this file into MEGAN.
+Load this file into MEGAN (MEGAN is available under the "Other" menu on the desktop).

 Have a look at the assignments.

+Q7.
 How do they compare to your Metaphlan results?
 Are more taxa predicted or fewer?

+Q8.
 Which taxon has the most assignments made to it?

-What level does this taxon belong to?
+Q9.
+What taxonomic level does this taxon belong to?

+Q10.
 Why are so many reads being assigned at this level?
 Is it reasonable?

 *Hint*: Inspect the read alignments by using right-mouse click (secondary click on Mac) on the nodes and chosing "Inspect reads".

+Q11.
 Are there species in there that are unexpected?

+Q12.
 What do the alignments look like?
 Are they good quality?
 Are they full-length?

 Can you change the LCA parameters to make the results more specific?